glynnbird/birdreader/README.md

 When a feed is added to BirdReader, we attempt to get an "icon" for the feed based on the "Favicon" of the blog.
 This is stored in the feeds database and every article that is fetched subsequently, inherits the feed's icon.

-This feature was added after to launch.
+This feature was added after launch.
 To retro-fit icons to your existing feeds, run:

 ```
   node retrofit_favicons.js